adri/adri.github.io/_posts/2018-07-15-controling-ventilation-via-homekit.md

     A bread board often has numbers and letters on them.
 They can be used to rebuild electrical circuits from others to place the jumper cables in the right wholes.
 The wholes are connected in a certain way.
 Read this [great overview](https://www.sciencebuddies.org/science-fair-projects/references/how-to-use-a-breadboard#holes) to learn how the wholes are connected.

 2. [CC1101](https://www.aliexpress.com/item/1pc-E07-868MS10-CC1101-868MHz-SPI-Transceiver-rf-Module-CDSENET-Wireless-Receiver-868-MHz-for-Arduino/32800599482.html?spm=a2g0s.9042311.0.0.27424c4dprEHhP)<br/>
-   Chip manufacturers like to use acronyms and numbers to identify their products – get used to it.
+   Chip manufacturers like to use acronyms and numbers to identify their products.
 A CC1101 is a radio transceiver, and it's needed to emulate the Itho CVE ECO RFT remote control.
 This means this chip can send and receive information via radio signals.
 It's actually quite amazing how this works – in those chips are crystals that vibrating to create a certain electric frequency.
 This chip sends and receives on the 868 Mhz band, which the Itho uses.

 3. [ESP8266](https://www.aliexpress.com/item/ESP8266-ESP-12-NodeMCU-Lua-WiFi-Internet-Things-Development-Board/32368848967.html?spm=a2g0s.9042311.0.0.27424c4ddIBWwT)<br/>
     To control the CC1101 chip, you need a micro controller.
 The ESP8266 is cheaper than Arduinos and comes with a wifi-module, which is perfect to combing with Homekit.
 The [Arduino IDE](https://www.arduino.cc/en/Main/Software) can be used to program this micro controller in C/C++.